wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed: The images with absolute links were not imported.
+* New: Option to skip the images import
+* New: Skip external images

 = 1.0.1 =
 * Fixed: The content was not imported in the post content for the posts without a "Read more" link.
 * New: Option to choose to import the Joomla introtext in the excerpt or in the post content with a «Read more» tag.